REFEDS/eduperson/eduperson-202001.md

 attribute.

-This identifier is scoped (see section 1.3) and of the form uniqueID\@scope.
-The \"uniqueID\" portion MUST be unique within the context of the issuing identity system and MUST contain only alphanumeric characters (a-z, A-Z, 0-9).
+This identifier is scoped (see section 1.3) and of the form uniqueID@scope.
+The "uniqueID" portion MUST be unique within the context of the issuing identity system and MUST contain only alphanumeric characters (a-z, A-Z, 0-9).
 The length of the uniqueID portion MUST be less than or equal to 64 characters.
-The \"scope\" portion MUST be the administrative domain of the identity system where the identifier was created and assigned.
+The "scope" portion MUST be the administrative domain of the identity system where the identifier was created and assigned.
 The scope portion MAY contain any Unicode character.
 The length of the scope portion MUST be less than